Chapter Forty Five VI

 Two young girls creep out the front door, one in my lap the other in Ning’s, I get Amaya, she is so beautiful.
 She kisses my neck, then my cheek, then the corner of my mouth, softly, lets it linger.
 My heart skips a beat.

 She curls her head into my shoulder, “Look at all the animals.
 David has this capacity.
-Miyako explained what happened, she can’t explain why.”
+Miyako explained what happened, she cannot explain why.”

 “We were just having the identical discussion.
 Nisargadatta says everything that happens is both the cause and effect of everything that happens.
 Explanations will not explain, as we cannot know everything that brought us to this point.
 Explanations are for covering over fear of the unknown.
 When you understand that you are the cause and effect of everything, there is nothing to fear.
 Thus endeth the lesson.
 Go and join Chan and David, go slowly but directly.
 You will meet David’s friends.”